 This article examines how victim vulnerability as an aggravating factor in sentencing is poorly defined and applied by courts in a perfunctory, common-sense manner.
 It argues that victim vulnerability overlaps with another aggravating factor – significant harm caused by an offence – and the application of both factors in sentencing can pose a risk of excessive punishment.
 The article suggests an alternative approach which includes a more restrictive definition of 'vulnerable victim', with only a relatively minor residual role for victim vulnerability to operate as a stand-alone aggravating consideration once significant harm is properly incorporated into the sentencing calculus.

-Corporate unconscionability: Systems of conduct and patterns of behaviour (NEW) (Law Library login required)
+Corporate unconscionability: Systems of conduct and patterns of behaviour (Law Library login required)

 Justice Beech of the Supreme Court of Western Australia, (2023) 52 Australian Bar Review 323.